nlharri/the-coding-hype/README.md

-# the-coding-hype
-The Coding Hype
+# The Coding Hype

-This page will contain coding examples.
+This repository contains coding examples.